-Managed using a combination of ColdFusion pages and a proprietary CMS, the Bentley University website required content to be manually updated, causing content generation to get stuck in the queue, and discouraging outdated content from being refreshed.
-Locating and retaining talent from a shrinking pool of developers for the ColdFusion platform had become increasingly difficult and costly.

-ColdFusion was also cumbersome when it came to adding new functionality.
+Built using a combination of ColdFusion pages and a property CMS, the Bentley University website was a challenging property for its web team to manage.
+Website content was required to be updated manually, which created content authoring bottlenecks and made it difficult to refresh outdated content.
+Locating and retaining talent from a shrinking pool of developers for the ColdFusion platform was another challenge that had become increasingly difficult and costly.
+Additionally, it was cumbersome to add new functionality to ColdFusion pages.

 “There were many features we were interested in adding to our site,” said Nicholas Maloney, Bentley’s web architect at the time of the initial transition.
 “Unfortunately, most of these solutions involved writing extensive amounts of code from scratch.
 This limited our growth to only the most pressing issues - which were usually reactive bug fixes and other time-sensitive issues.”

-Additionally, the school’s lean web team meant that the responsibility for content updates would need to be shared across the university.
+Finally, a lean web team meant that the responsibility for content updates would need to be shared across the university.
 “Our web team is relatively small; in fact, we have a single person who supports daily web requests, handling most inquiries and bringing in developer help if needed.
 Routing daily content updates through our team was simply not an option,” explained Skadi Gidionsen, Bentley’s manager of digital engagement.
-Bentley needed to implement a solution that would allow users across campus to add pages and content without jeopardizing the brand or site functionality
+Bentley needed to implement a solution that would allow users across campus to add pages and content without jeopardizing the brand or site functionality.

-Migrating Bentley’s site over to a new platform was much easier said than done.
-With over 70,000 pages across the university’s sites, and dozens of content areas, any switch would require a Herculean effort, including careful planning and disciplined efforts.
-Bentley engaged Acquia to guide the migration and the overall architecture of the new site.
+Migrating Bentley’s site over to a new platform was easier said than done.
+With over 70,000 pages across the university’s sites, any migration would require a Herculean effort with careful planning and disciplined efforts.
+Bentley engaged Acquia’s Professional Services to guide the migration and the overall architecture of the new site.
 With Acquia’s input, Bentley planned to migrate content according to department.
-This approach helped segment the project into digestible parts and provided Bentley with a repeatable process, from which they could learn, refine, and apply to subsequent sub-domain migrations.
+This approach helped segment the project into digestible parts, and provided Bentley with a repeatable process, from which they could learn, refine, and apply to subsequent sub-domain migrations.

-Bentley also engaged Palantir, a Drupal design firm that provided important guidance on managing theming and customization across Bentley’s sites.
-This approach enabled the team to keep websites sufficiently unique, while retaining and adhering to the overarching Bentley brand.
-Centralized controls would allow modules, features, and functionality to be administered globally.
+Bentley also engaged Palantir.net, a Drupal design firm, which provided important guidance on managing theming and customization across Bentley’s sites.
+This approach enabled the team to keep department websites distinct, while adhering to Bentley’s brand as centralized controls would allow modules, features, and functionality to be administered globally.

-Since the pilot project began, Bentley’s web team has migrated its entire site over to Drupal, importing Oracle metadata to a content construction kit (CCK) format, which allows adding custom fields to nodes using a web browser.
-The transition to Drupal has allowed the school’s small web team to successfully facilitate content updates from more than 150 site editors across campus.
 “Our web specialist trains users on how to use Drupal, then off they go.
 Drupal gives us the freedom to focus on the bigger picture—monitoring the overall brand and launching marketing initiatives—while ensuring a high quality site and user experience,” said Gidionsen.